Sexual Misconduct Procedure - 63.01D.01

 - The term "student" as defined for the sexual misconduct procedure includes all individuals accepted for admission to any credit or noncredit course or degree granting program sponsored by the college.
 Student status continues until a student has not enrolled in a course or program for two consecutive academic years.

 - The term "complainant" usually means a person who filed the complaint against the respondent or has been affected by the alleged sexual misconduct.
-In matters of serious misconduct requiring a hearing by the student conduct committee, the complainant may be the vice president of student services or designee.
+In matters of serious misconduct requiring a hearing by the student conduct committee, the complainant may be the vice president of student success or designee.
 In cases involving employees, the complainant could be an employee, a student, or a representative from the human resources office.

 - The term "respondent" is defined as the individual, either student or employee, accused of violating the sexual misconduct policy.